FutureXRP/Adventure-Through-The-Bible/FOOTSTEPS_PROJECT.md

 - Connections: exactly 3 cards, each with storyId, reference, and one-sentence why
 - Quiz: exactly 3 multiple-choice questions, each with explanation text

-**Example of correct register (Creation opening):**
-> Before time started, before anything existed at all, God was already there.
-And God created — the sky, the earth, everything.
-At first the earth was a dark, empty, formless place, with water covering everything and God's Spirit moving over it all like wind over the surface of the deep.
-Then God spoke.
-"Light!"
-And light blazed into existence.

 ---

 ## Age Tiers